Royal Doulton: Corporate

 In 1971, S. Pearson & Son acquired Doulton & Co.
 Pearson & Son owned Allied English Potteries and merged operations into Doulton & Co.
 All brands from Allied English Potteries and Doulton & Co.
 Ltd. including Royal Doulton, Minton, Beswick, Dunn Bennett, Booths, Colclough, Royal Albert, Royal Crown Derby, Paragon, Ridgway, Queen Anne, Royal Adderley and Royal Adderley Floral were moved under the umbrella of Royal Doulton Tableware Ltd. Royal Doulton Tableware Ltd was a subsidiary of Doulton & Co.
 Ltd, itself a subsidiary of the Pearson Group Doulton & Co. became Royal Doulton plc in 1993.
 Pearson spun off Royal Doulton in 1993.
 Waterford Wedgwood completed a takeover of Royal Doulton in 2005, acquiring all assets and brands.

 Parts of the business were progressively sold off.
 The sanitaryware division was bought by Stelrad.
-In 1983 David Edward Dunn Johnson bought the hotelware division of Royal Doulton, now renamed Steelite and, as of 2022, was still operating in Stoke-on-Trent.
+In 1983 David Edward Dunn Johnson bought the hotelware division of Royal Doulton, now renamed Steelite and, as of 2025, was still operating in Stoke-on-Trent.

 In 1995 Royal Doulton commissioned a new factory just outside Jakarta, Indonesia; this division is called PT Doulton.
-By 2009 the factory employed 1,500 persons producing bone china under both Wedgwood and Royal Doulton brands.
-Annual production was reported to be 5 to 7 million pieces.
+By 2009 the factory employed 1,500 people producing bone china under both Wedgwood and Royal Doulton brands.
+Annual production was reported to be between 5 and 7 million pieces.
 In order to reduce costs the majority of production of both brands has been transferred to Indonesia, with only a small number of high-end products continuing to be made in the UK.